ruilinchen/chain_store_scraper/README.md

     - Drop repeated records
     - Exception handler -- bypass a survey prompt

 With the scraper, I can loop through zip codes and collect stores by city.
 So far, I have scraped the following cities.
-Store information is stored in a single file called "[store_locations.csv](https://github.com/ruilinchen/chain_store_scraper/blob/master/data/store_locations.csv)", which can be found in the [data folder](https://github.com/ruilinchen/chain_store_scraper/tree/master/data).
-Note that there might be repeated records.
+Store information is stored in a single file called "[store_locations.csv](https://github.com/ruilinchen/chain_store_scraper/blob/master/data/store_locations.csv)", which can be found in the [data folder](https://github.com/ruilinchen/chain_store_scraper/tree/master/data). <ins> Note that there might be repeated records. </ins>
 - Baltimore
 - Phoenix
 - Seattle